-Report a Landlord for Violating NYC Heat Law
+Report a Landlord for Violating the NYC Heat Law

 If your landlord is not providing adequate heat or hot water, there are steps you can take.
 First, you should contact your landlord, property management company, or building superintendent to report the problem.
-If they can't resolve the issue or refuse to try, the next would be to file a complaint with the City's Citizen Service Center.
-This can be done by calling 311.
+If they can't resolve the issue or refuse to try, the next step is to call 3-1-1 to file a complaint with the NYC Citizen Service Center.
 The Center will try to contact your landlord on your behalf first, and, if unsuccessful, will send a housing inspector to your apartment.
-If the inspector finds that there is not adequate heat or hot water in your apartment, he or she will have the option of issuing a building-wide violation.
+If the inspector finds that there is not adequate heat or hot water in your apartment, they have the option of issuing a building-wide violation.